openshift/enhancements/enhancements/api-review/custom-tags-aws.md

           properties:
             platform:
               aws:
-                experimentalPropagateUserTags:
-                description: ExperimentalPropagateUserTags is an experimental
-                            flag that directs in-cluster operators to include the specified user tags in the tags of the AWS resources that the operators create.
-The field is deprecated.
-                type: boolean
                 propagateUserTags:
                 description: PropagateUserTags is a flag that directs in-cluster operators to include the specified user tags in the tags of the AWS resources that the operators create.